php-fig/fig-standards/bylaws/008-psr-evolution.md

 This means that those interfaces need to both provide a stable contract, as well as evolve to leverage new language features that could help better enforce the behaviors exposed in the PSR itself.

-At the same time, a PSR cannot be changed after its release (at which point only erratas are allowed), to protect a package that declared compatibility from becoming de-facto not compatible anymore.
+At the same time, a PSR cannot be changed after its release (at which point only erratas are allowed), to protect a package that declared compatibility from becoming de facto incompatible.

 This document defines a process to be followed in updating PSR interfaces, in a way that is not breaking in regard to behavior for end users, and with an appropriate upgrade path for the consumers.